Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State Performance Insights

-- Colorado State knocks down 2.1 more threes per contest than the opposition, 8.7 (76th in college basketball) compared to its opponents' 6.6.
+- Colorado State makes 2.1 more threes per game than the opposition, 8.7 (76th in college basketball) compared to its opponents' 6.6.

-- The Rams' 112.0 points per 100 possessions on offense rank third in college basketball, and the 90.3 points they allow per 100 possessions rank 194th in college basketball.
+- The Rams rank third in college basketball with 112 points scored per 100 possessions, and 193rd in college basketball defensively with 90.3 points conceded per 100 possessions.

-- Colorado State has come out ahead in the turnover battle by 2.6 turnovers per game, committing 9.9 (47th in college basketball action) while forcing 12.5 (148th in college basketball).
+- Colorado State wins the turnover battle by 2.6 per game, committing 9.9 (47th in college basketball) while its opponents average 12.5.

 New Mexico Performance Insights

-- The Lobos' +226 scoring differential (outscoring opponents by 17.3 points per game) is a result of putting up 84.5 points per game (26th in college basketball) while allowing 67.2 per outing (97th in college basketball).
+- The Lobos are outscoring opponents by 17.3 points per game, with a +226 scoring differential overall.
+They put up 84.5 points per game (26th in college basketball) and give up 67.2 per outing (98th in college basketball).

-- New Mexico is 25th in the nation at 41.5 rebounds per game.
-That's 6.1 more than the 35.4 its opponents average.
+- New Mexico wins the rebound battle by an average of 6.1 boards.
+It grabs 41.5 rebounds per game (25th in college basketball) compared to its opponents' 35.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.